LDassen/ArtemisTests/ArtemisTests/Ginkgo/Login/Testcases.md

 - Log in with only a password (incorrect). [case 8]
 - Use strange/unusual characters. [case 9]
 - Use spaces as characters. [case 10]
-- Use caps lock key for letters. [case 11]
+- Use caps lock key for some characters. [case 11]
+- Use caps lock key for all characters. [case 12]
-- Use lots of characters. [case 12]
+- Use lots of characters. [case 13]
-- Log in with without entering any username or password. [case 13]
+- Log in with without entering any username or password. [case 14]

 # Unknowns
 - Password recovery